vamaj1404/Learning-path/Cyber Security 101/Module_2.md

 su user2 [switch to user 2]
 /var/logs [directory of logs]
 /tmp [is similar to RAM]
+## File permissions
+ls -lh : list of files with permssion
+permisions: read write execution (rwe)
+r=4 w=2 e=1
+3first: owner 3next:group 3last:others
+rwxr-xr-x : 755
+rw-r--r-- : 644
+rwx------ :700
+chmod 750 system_overview.txt
+## Directories
+/etc : store system files that are used by your operating system.
+/var :  data that is frequently accessed or written by services or applications running on the system like log files.
+/root : home directory for root user

 # Linux Fundamentals Part 3
 scp user@ip:/server_file_PATH local_file_PATH [transfer file from server]